RSharma98/rsharma98.github.io/_games/demon_debug.md

     - /images/games/demon_debug/DD_4.png
 layout: default
 ---
-Demon Debug is a 2D Platformer I've been making using the Unity Engine and in collaboration with other professionals in the industry.
-On the game, my work has primarily involved programming, game design and team management.
-The game is not currently available, but an Alpha build will be released very soon!
+Demon Debug is a 2D Action Platformer I've been working on at with other professionals in the industry.
+This is the first large-scale project I've worked on with a team and my roles have involved programming, game design, and team/project management.
+Due to it being such a large scale project and one of the first games most of the team has worked on we decided not to work towards a full version of the game, however, we are commited towards releasing an Alpha build of the game containing one whole world of the game - which should release in mid-October.
 <br><br>
-The story of Demon Debug revolves around 'The Programmer', who has created a software which could change the world and improve the lives of millions.
-Satan cannot tolerate this and decides to kidnap your programming team and steal your software just as it's about to launch.
-It's now up to you to step into Hell, save your team, recover your software, and show Satan who’s boss!
+In Demon Debug you play as The Programmer, an individual who has designed a software that is capable of revolutionising industries and improving millions of lives.
+Satan cannot tolerate such happiness in the world and therefore decides to steal your software and kidnap your team to prevent the software from launching.
+It is up to you to step into Hell and recover your software, save your team, and overcome challenging obstacles and level designs to show Satan who's boss!